NeoSOFT-Technologies/mobile-android/wiki/docs/modules/repository-pattern.md

 ![arch_diagram.png](./assets/repository-pattern/repository-sequence.png)

+​		*In the above diagram, the **aCriteria** refers to a usecase requested by presentation layer/client*

 The repository mediates between the data source layer and the business layers of the application.
 It queries the data source for the data, maps the data from the data source to a business entity, and persists changes in the business entity to the data source.
 A repository separates the business logic from the interactions with the underlying data source or Web service.
 The separation between the data and business tiers has three benefits: